arielf/clean-push/FAQ.md

 ### What's wrong with `rebase`?

 - It duplicates commits, making the same delta have multiple commit-id's
-- In case of conflicts (even against your _own_ changes) it can become a multi-step tedious process.
+- In case of conflicts (even against your _own_ changes) it can become a multi-step tedious process to resolve.
 - It doesn't squash overlapping/cancelling commits
 - It makes code history look more complex & convoluted than necessary
 - In case of conflicts, it stops in a half-done state that is harder